pycabook/pycabook/manuscript/09_Chapter_07_Integration_with_a_real_external_system_mongodb.md

         return self._create_room_objects(result)
 ```
-which makes use of the similarity between the filters of the Rent-o-matic project and the ones of the MongoDB systemfootnote:[The similitude between the two systems is not accidental, as I was studying MongoDB at the time I wrote the first article about clean architectures, so I was obviously influenced by it.].
+which makes use of the similarity between the filters of the Rent-o-matic project and the ones of the MongoDB system[^footnote_fr-b2a14453-1].

 {blurb, class: tip}
 **Source code**